durubata/appmint-doc/connect/README.md

 ### 1. Configure Integration

-Before using the Connect API, you need to configure the integration in the ContentMint AppEngine:
+Before using the Connect API, you need to configure the integration in the Appmint AppEngine:

 1. Go to the Integrations section in the admin panel
 2. Select the vendor you want to integrate with